MR-Addict/MR-Addict/README.md

 - 👋 Ask me about anything related to programming, technology, or video games.
 - 😄 You can reach me using above social badges links.

+# The story behind my username

+You might be wondering about my GitHub username, **MR-Addict**.
+Haha, here’s the story behind it.

+When I first got into university, the seniors in [STAS](https://github.com/NJTUSTAS) — a club I joined and contributed to in next four years, introduced us to GitHub and told us to create an account.
+Back then, I knew nothing about coding or open source, and I had to come up with an English username.
+So, I based mine on my high school class monitor, **晓雨** (Xiaoyu), who had a big influence on me.
+Her name can be translated into "morning rain" in english and I shortened it to MR. Thus, my username just means a fan to Xiaoyu.
+Similar to [@dingyang666](https://github.com/dingyang666), one of those seniors who taught us about GitHub — reflects his respect(666, one of chinese internet slangs) for 丁洋 (Ding Yang).

+Looking back, those years flew by — three years of high school, four years of university.
+Now, I guess I’m supposed to be a mature adult?
+Maybe I am, maybe I’m not.
+Good things will be better when you put it longer util you reveal it.

+But life is about moving forward.
+I’m still figuring things out, finding new ways of life.
+So, I wanna spend more time with the one I love and been loved.
+That’s what really matters.

+# Interesting diagrams

 Here are programming languages or tools I frequently used:

 <div>